sjagoori/css-to-the-rescue-2021/README.md

   - Using styling techniques to adjust for printing
  ### Rules
  - Limit to max.
 2 colors
    - Using proper colors for WCAG AAA compliance
+   - Using proper colors for WCAG AAA compliance
    - Using the (wide) range of shades of each and the combination of both colors
- - Limit the usage of ID's and Classes to 0
+ - Reponsive design
-  - Using css (pseudo)selectors
+   - Using appropriate units, without media queries
-  - Use classes if not possible otherwise
 ## Sketches

 # Week 2